Galderma (U.K) Ltd

 4.5 Interaction with other medicinal products and other forms of interaction

-Silkis must be used with caution in patients receiving medications known to increase the serum calcium level, such as thiazide diuretics.
+Silkis must be used with caution in patients receiving medications known to increase the serum calcium level, such as thiazide diuretics or medications with pharmacological effects impacted by a change in calcium levels such as digoxin.
 Caution must also be exercised in patients receiving calcium supplements or high doses of vitamin D. There is no experience of the concurrent use of calcitriol and other medications for the treatment of psoriasis.

-Information of interaction of systemic medications after the use of calcitriol ointment is limited.
-As no relevant elevation of plasma level is seen after the use of calcitriol on the skin, interaction with systemic medication is unlikely.
+Information on interaction of systemic medications after the use of calcitriol ointment is limited.

 Silkis Ointment has a slight irritant potential, and therefore, it is possible that concomitant use of peeling agents, astringents or irritants products may produce additive irritant effects.